Can I Sue My Employer for Wrongful Termination in UAE? Our article will discuss this matter and answer some of its most common questions.

 If the competent court determines that the employee was dismissed unfairly, it may order the employer to compensate the worker.

-In addition to arbitrary dismissal compensation UAE, the employee retains the right to receive end-of-service benefits, notice pay, and any outstanding entitlements with the employer.
+In addition to arbitrary dismissal compensation in the UAE, the employee retains the right to receive end-of-service benefits, notice pay, and any outstanding entitlements from the employer.

 The Ministry of Human Resources and Emiratization has provided a way for employees who have been unlawfully terminated to follow the following steps: